treeman/jonashietala/posts/2023-11-11-lets_build_a_voron_wiring.markdown

 It's scary because I really have no clue what I'm doing, and mistakes can be very costly and time-consuming.

 I've taken my time to double- and triple-check everything, and I took lots of pictures.
-I ran into some issues, but this post will mostly be filled with pictures to gawp at.
+I ran into some issues I'll document here, but this post will mostly be filled with pictures to gawp at.

 # Cable chains